-- NPOs are not "owned" by anyone.
-No natural person has ownership over the funds or assets because an NPO "owns" its own funds and assets.
-Trustees may exercise control over an NPO. - NPO beneficiaries are generally prohibited from controlling an NPOs' assets.
-In some jurisdictions, the beneficiaries cannot be the same as the party that exercises control over an NPO. - NPO beneficiaries are often not a discrete and defined group of named natural persons.
+- NPO beneficiaries are generally prohibited from controlling an NPOs' assets.
+In some jurisdictions, the beneficiaries cannot be the same as the party that exercises control over an NPO. - NPO beneficiaries are often not a discrete and defined group of named natural per- sons.
 Beneficiaries of NPOs can be a broad group without named individuals (the "general public"), non-human ("cats"), or even non-sentient ("the environment").
 The transparency requirements in R24 and R25 assume a discrete, defined class of beneficiaries who are named individuals. - NPO members are not analogous with shareholders.
 NPO members do not own the NPO, receive dividends, or have a claim over the NPO's assets in the event of dissolution.
 They have no privileged right to benefit from the NPO unless they otherwise and independently fall within the generally defined beneficiary class.

-Where jurisdictions find it appropriate to require NPOs to report on beneficial owners, the Global NPO Coalition on FATF recommends that applicable laws clarify that the "beneficial owner" of a non-profit entity is "the one 'directing' the organization," as this definition is more appropriate to the non-profit context.24
+Where jurisdictions find it appropriate to require NPOs to report on beneficial owners, the Global NPO Coalition on FATF recommends that applicable laws clarify that the "beneficial owner" of a non-profit entity is "the one 'directing' the organization," as this definition is more appropriate to the non-profit context.22